White Point Garden — Charleston, South Carolina

 SC Picture Project | Charleston County | White Point Garden

 In 1837 the city bought a portion of the land at White Point for a “public pleasure park.”
 In 1855 the city extended the park to create a “grand waterfront park along the south front of the City.”
-White Point Garden remains a popular spot for locals and visitors.
+White Point Garden remains a popular spot for both locals and visitors.

 The park features numerous Revolutionary and Civil War-era cannons.
 One of the Revolutionary War cannons is a fake, made in 1933 and placed in the park as a joke.
 It is a popular game for park visitors to try to spot the bogus cannon.